Linear Guide (LM Guide) Life Calculator — Rated Life, Hours & Static Safety (ISO 14728-1)

 What static safety factor should a linear guide have?

-The static safety factor fS = (fH·fT·fC·C0)/P0 compares the static load rating against the peak static or moment load.
+The static safety factor fS = (fH·fT·fC·C0)/P0 compares the (factored) static load rating against the peak static or moment load.
 Below about 1 the raceway can be permanently indented (brinelled), which the tool flags as a failure.
-Catalogs recommend a floor of 1.0–1.3 for smooth duty and 2.0–3.0 where impact or vibration is present.
-The load factor fW is not applied to the static check.
+THK's guideline for LM guides (General Catalog A1-64, Table 10) is a minimum of 2 without vibrations or impacts and 5 with them; the calculator will not accept a floor below 2, because a factor of 1 is the onset of indentation rather than a margin.
+The load factor fW is not applied to the static check, and the static rating itself is defined by ISO 14728-2.

 Is the linear guide calculator free?